jk47/jk-47-blog/blog.md

 ---
 layout: default
-title: Fucking Blog
+title: JK47 Blog
-description: This is a fucking blog page.
+description: This is a my blog page.
 Enjoy it.
-permalink: /fucking-blog/
+permalink: /jk47-blog/
 ---

 {% for post in site.posts %}